posva/vue-recomputed/README.md

 ## Usage

-This is a silly example to showcase the API. **Never do this kind of thigs**:
+This is a silly example to showcase the API. **Never do this kind of things**:

 ```js
 export default {